stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

   When I returned to the village I tried to secure more mound-lore, but found only excited gossip and opposition.
 It was really flattering to see how solicitous the people were about my safety, but I had to set their almost frantic remonstrances aside.
-I shewed them Grey Eagle&rsquo;s charm, but none of them had ever heard of it before, or seen anything even remotely like it.
-They agreed that it could not be an Indian relic, and imagined that the old chief&rsquo;s ancestors must have obtained it from some trader.
+I shewed them Grey Eagle's charm, but none of them had ever heard of it before, or seen anything even remotely like it.
+They agreed that it could not be an Indian relic, and imagined that the old chief's ancestors must have obtained it from some trader.

   When they saw they could not deter me from my trip, the Binger citizens sadly did what they could to aid my outfitting.
-Having known before my arrival the sort of work to be done, I had most of my supplies already with me&mdash;machete and trench-knife for shrub-clearing and excavating, electric torches for any underground phase which might develop, rope, field-glasses, tape-measure, microscope, and incidentals for emergencies&mdash;as much, in fact, as might be comfortably stowed in a convenient handbag.
+Having known before my arrival the sort of work to be done, I had most of my supplies already with me--machete and trench-knife for shrub-clearing and excavating, electric torches for any underground phase which might develop, rope, field-glasses, tape-measure, microscope, and incidentals for emergencies--as much, in fact, as might be comfortably stowed in a convenient handbag.
 To this equipment I added only the heavy revolver which the sheriff forced upon me, and the pick and shovel which I thought might expedite my work.

-  I decided to carry these latter things slung over my shoulder with a stout cord&mdash;for I soon saw that I could not hope for any helpers or fellow-explorers.
+  I decided to carry these latter things slung over my shoulder with a stout cord--for I soon saw that I could not hope for any helpers or fellow-explorers.
 The village would watch me, no doubt, with all its available telescopes and field-glasses; but it would not send any citizen so much as a yard over the flat plain toward the lone hillock.
 My start was timed for early the next morning, and all the rest of that day I was treated with the awed and uneasy respect which people give to a man about to set out for certain doom.

-  When morning came&mdash;a cloudy though not a threatening morning&mdash;the whole village turned out to see me start across the dustblown plain.
+  When morning came--a cloudy though not a threatening morning--the whole village turned out to see me start across the dustblown plain.
 Binoculars shewed the lone man at his usual pacing on the mound, and I resolved to keep him in sight as steadily as possible during my approach.
-At the last moment a vague sense of dread oppressed me, and I was just weak and whimsical enough to let Grey Eagle&rsquo;s talisman swing on my chest in full view of any beings or ghosts who might be inclined to heed it.
+At the last moment a vague sense of dread oppressed me, and I was just weak and whimsical enough to let Grey Eagle's talisman swing on my chest in full view of any beings or ghosts who might be inclined to heed it.
 Bidding au revoir to Compton and his mother, I started off at a brisk stride despite the bag in my left hand and the clanking pick and shovel strapped to my back; holding my field-glass in my right hand and taking a glance at the silent pacer from time to time.
 As I neared the mound I saw the man very clearly, and fancied I could trace an expression of infinite evil and decadence on his seamed, hairless features.
 I was startled, too, to see that his goldenly gleaming weapon-case bore hieroglyphs very similar to those on the unknown talisman I wore.
-All the creature&rsquo;s costume and trappings bespoke exquisite workmanship and cultivation.
+All the creature's costume and trappings bespoke exquisite workmanship and cultivation.
 Then, all too abruptly, I saw him start down the farther side of the mound and out of sight.
 When I reached the place, about ten minutes after I set out, there was no one there.